takeshiiwasaki/mGWAS/README.md

-This is the code for mGWAS
+This is the code for metabolite GWAS